 We recognize that democratic labor organizations will reflect the sometimes competing interests of members.
 We don’t take sides in that competition.
 Our loyalty is to the organization and ultimately the members it represents.
 We issue formal and informal legal opinions in a wide variety of contexts and each time we do so with the commitment to be honest providers of legal advice.
 Your members can trust in the integrity of our counsel.

-Cline’s interest arbitration team is known for its thorough and pounding arbitration presentations.
-Arbitrator’s even comment on our thoroughness, with one referring to the number of “lineal feet” of trial exhibits.
+The Cline and Casillas interest arbitration team is known for its thorough and pounding arbitration presentations.
+Arbitrators even comment on our thoroughness, with one referring to the number of “lineal feet” of trial exhibits.

 This level of preparation, no doubt, has been even more noticed by the Employers and their legal counsel.
 When your money is on the table and being litigated in arbitration the matter is serious.
 Half-measure or budget representation efforts, we believe, will often cost you more than you save in the retainer.

 We don’t see a conflict between powerful advocacy and cost-effective service delivery.
-We don’t “reinvent the wheel” each time we go to trial ― we sharpen the well-developed “wheel” that we’ve built over the last 15 years of hard work.
+We don’t “reinvent the wheel” each time we go to trial ― we sharpen the well-developed “wheel” that we’ve built over the last 20 years of hard work.
 We put our investment to your use.
 We realize there are different theories of case preparation, but we believe that budget representation can be very expensive in the long run.
+As we've said, we believe in the "value" model of representation.